pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/07_Updating_Pimcore/README.md

 - Run `COMPOSER_MEMORY_LIMIT=-1 composer update`

 Composer update runs Pimcore migrations automatically.
+If you do not want to run Pimcore migrations automatically please remove `"Pimcore\\Composer::executeMigrationsUp"` from the `post-update-cmd` scripts in your `composer.json`.

 To run core migrations manually (e.g. when using composer install),
 use: `bin/console pimcore:migrations:migrate -s pimcore_core -n`